 How much does lifetime pet insurance cost?

-Comparison table - lifetime pet cover for a 6-month-old puppy and kitten
+Comparison table - lifetime pet cover for a 1-year-old dog and cat

 Pros and cons of lifetime pet insurance